svrooij/sonos-api-docs/docs/services/queue.md

 ## Events

-The QueueService has properties that might be emitted if you subscribe to events.
+The QueueService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events